MicrosoftDocs/iis-docs/iis/media/web-playlists/web-playlists-for-iis-extending-output-formats-using-xslt.md

 As defined by the [W3C specification](http://www.w3.org/Style/XSL/):

 *"XSL is a family of recommendations for defining XML document transformation and presentation.
-It consists of three parts:
+It consists of three parts:*

-[XSL Transformations](http://www.w3.org/TR/xslt)(XSLT) - a language for transforming XML
+- *[XSL Transformations](http://www.w3.org/TR/xslt)(XSLT) - a language for transforming XML.*
-the [XML Path Language](http://www.w3.org/TR/xpath) (XPath) - an expression language used by XSLT to access or refer to parts of an XML document.
-(XPath is also used by the XML Linking specification.)
+- *[XML Path Language](http://www.w3.org/TR/xpath) (XPath) - an expression language used by XSLT to access or refer to parts of an XML document.
+(XPath is also used by the XML Linking specification.)*
-[XSL Formatting Objects](http://www.w3.org/TR/xsl) (XSL-FO) - an XML vocabulary for specifying formatting semantics*
+- *[XSL Formatting Objects](http://www.w3.org/TR/xsl) (XSL-FO) - an XML vocabulary for specifying formatting semantics.*

 *An XSLT stylesheet specifies the presentation of a class of XML documents by describing how an instance of the class is transformed into an XML document that uses a formatting vocabulary, such as (X)HTML or XSL-FO.
 For a more detailed explanation of how XSL works, see the [What Is XSL](http://www.w3.org/Style/XSL/WhatIsXSL.html) page."*